That funny looking guy over to the left there might be funny looking, but as we all know, looks can be deceiving.

 SITES THAT RUN DRUPAL

-Here's just a small sample of some popular websites that run on Drupal:
+Here's a showcase of popular websites that run on Drupal.

 Take a look at some of the features incorporated into those sites, and think about how you could incorporate them into your MSP website.